DanielFDA/sei-project-3/README.md

 Some of the code that I did for this app revolved around the payment page which I will explain next.

-First ill show how the form will look like in the end
+First ill show how the form will look like in the end.

 <p align="center" width="100%">
     <img width="95%" src="client/src/assets/payment-form.png">
 </p>

-For this page the first thing that we needed was to get the logged in user data that we were going to later work with
+For this page the first thing that we needed was to get the logged in user data that we were going to later work with.

 ```js
   React.useEffect(() => {